One of the commonest conditions we treat, ptosis refers to the height of the upper eyelid drooping, leading to a smaller eye on one or both sides.

 How is eyelid ptosis corrected?

 Eyelid ptosis repair can be performed through a posterior eyelid approach with incisions behind the upper eyelid (internal ptosis surgery or mullerectomy), resulting in scar-less treatment with an excellent eyelid contour.
-Eyelid height correc>on is some>mes best performed from the front skin approach (external ptosis surgery), where the incision is hidden in the upper eye fold crease line (same incision as in standard upper blepharoplasty).
-In congenital blepharoptosis or ptosis due to very weak levator muscle tendons, the upper eyelid has to be linked to the forehead muscle (frontalis muscle) in order to use the forehead muscle to liE the droopy upper eyelids.
+Eyelid height correction is sometimes best performed from the front skin approach (external ptosis surgery), where the incision is hidden in the upper eyefold crease line (same incision as in standard upper blepharoplasty).
+In congenital blepharoptosis or ptosis due to very weak levator muscle tendons, the upper eyelid has to be linked to the forehead muscle (frontalis muscle) in order to use the forehead muscle to lift the droopy upper eyelids.
 This technique is called frontalis sling.

 What does the surgery involve?